 NOTE: This article is intended for informational purposes only and is not intended to be a complete and comprehensive list of what could happen if you are stopped for a DUI.
 Nothing in the article should be construed as legal advice.
 Readers should always seek advice from a qualified and licensed legal professional for all legal issues or DUI questions.

-Call The Weingart Firm in Tempe, AZ Today For DUI Assistance
+Call DUI Lawyer in Tempe & Phoenix, AZ Today For DUI Assistance